davoe2000/alx-low_level_programming/0x0D-preprocessor/README.md

-0. Create a header file that defines a macro named SIZE as an abbreviation for the token 1024.
+0. Create a header file that defines a macro named SIZE as an abbreviation for the token 1024i.

+1. Create a header file that defines a macro named PI as an abbreviation for the token 3.14159265359.